Bae Sin-yeong

-Bae Sin-yeong (Korean: 배신영; born 11 June 1992) is a South Korean professional footballer who plays as a defensive midfielder for Indonesian club Persita Tangerang.
+Bae Sin-yeong (Korean: 배신영; born 11 June 1992) is a South Korean professional footballer who plays as a defensive midfielder for Super League club Persita Tangerang.

 Career

 He signed with K League 2 side Suwon in January 2015.

 On 17 June 2021, Bae Shin-yeong moved to Persita Tangerang in the Indonesian Liga 1.
 On 17 September, He made his competitive debut by starting in a 0–1 win at Persela Lamongan.